holepunchto/b4a/README.md

 #### `b4a.toBuffer(buffer)`

 Convert a buffer to its canonical representation.
 In Node.js, the canonical representation is a `Buffer`.
-In the browser, the canonical reprensetation is a `Uint8Array`.
+In the browser, the canonical representation is a `Uint8Array`.

 #### `b4a.toString([encoding[, start[, end]]])`